 Other attractions you might find of interest include the Salem 1630 Pioneer Village; The Phillips House, a federal mansion filled with artifacts; Pickering House, the oldest house continuously occupied by the same family; The Witch House, former home of witch trials judge Jonathan Corwin; and The Old Burying Point, Salem's oldest cemetery, which contains the graves of a Mayflower pilgrim and witchcraft trial judge John Hathorne, ancestor of Nathaniel Hawthorne.

 October is a fabulous month to visit Salem; the town knows how to capitalize on its spooky reputation, and there is a host of special tours and events planned in conjunction with the month-long Haunted Happenings celebration.
 Here are a few ideas:

-- Spirits of the Gables: From Oct.
-5 to 27, 2018, tour the House of Seven Gables and meet characters from Hawthorne's famous novel.
+- Spirits of the Gables: On select weekend nights in October, tour the House of Seven Gables and meet characters from Hawthorne's famous novel.

 - Messages From the Spirit World: Salem's only authentic seance will be held nightly in October at the Spirit Parlor of OMEN.
 Spirit mediums will conduct these evenings of conversing with the dead.